PricelessToolkit/ESPBell-LITE/README.md

 ____________
 ## Uploading the ESPHome Firmware
 > [!NOTE]
-> Ready-made boards already come with ESPHome firmware flashed, so you don't need to reprogram it via USB.
-All settings are done through WI-FI.
+> Ready-made boards already come with ESPHome firmware flashed, so you probably don't need to reprogram it via USB.
 > Just connect to the Hotspot `ESPBell-LITE Fallback Hotspot` through your mobile phone, the default password is `password`, and fill in your Wi-Fi Access Point credentials.
 After that notification will pop up in the ESPHome control panel, which will allow you to import the full configuration automatically.
+If this does not work you need to upload the firmware via USB-TTL.

 To upload the firmware into ESPBell-LITE you will need two things.
 - Regular USB-TTL 3.3v adapter.
 I have [open-source USB-TTL](https://github.com/PricelessToolkit/UNIProg_Programmer) project, in case you don’t have a TTL adapter yet and want to assemble it yourself.